-According to a 2015 independent survey of primary buyers of tax services in 41 key markets by research agency Jigsaw research, senior tax buyers name PwC as their first choice providers for all tax services globally.
+According to a 2016 independent survey of primary buyers of tax services in 40 key markets by research agency Jigsaw research, senior tax buyers name PwC as their first choice providers for all tax services globally.

-In-house knowledge necessary to design state-of-the-art group structures to optimise your business activities and tax position.
+In-house knowledge necessary to optimise your business activities and tax position.